 28. Flotation device

 I learned this life-saving technique when I trained as a lifeguard years ago, using denim jeans instead.
 The sarong works better.
 First, get it soaking wet.
 Next, tie a knot in one open end and made a bag.
 Then, fill it with air either by letting the wind billow it or gathering the open end together and inflating it like a balloon (I did it both ways – blowing into it works surprisingly well).
 I was able to easily float around with it for a while by holding the knot in one hand and clenching the other end closed with the other hand.
-A young man nearby said that he, too, learned the technique in scouting.
+A young man nearby said that he, too, learned the technique in scouting using his pants.
 He was impressed that my sarong worked so well (so was I).
 I tried this with one of my camo sarongs but it did not work.
 The fabric was not tightly woven and might have been made of a polyester blend.
 This doesn’t work so well if you’re skinny dipping – by definition, you wouldn’t have either jeans or a sarong handy.

 29. Crossing a fence